No-Eul/MinecartMaxSpeedAttribute/README.md

 # MinecartMaxSpeedAttribute
-Add max_speed, the attribute version of minecartMaxSpeed gamerule, to entire minecart typed entities.
+Add `max_speed`, the attribute version of `minecartMaxSpeed` gamerule, to entire minecart typed entities.